raolivei/docker_monitoring_nodejs_app/README.md

 * cAdvisor (containers metrics collector) ``http://localhost:7070``
 * Grafana (visualize metrics) ``http://localhost:2020``

+> The list of running containers can be seen by running `sudo docker ps`

 ### app:
 - listens for port 3000, this port is mirrored to your docker host;